kierandidi/python-novice-inflammation/episodes/12-cmdline.md

 We will not cover this module in this lesson but you can go to Tshepang Lekhonkhobe's
 [Argparse tutorial](https://docs.python.org/3/howto/argparse.html)
 that is part of Python's Official Documentation.
+Another option is the `argh` library, a wrapper around the `argparse` library that simplifies its usage.

 ::::::::::::::::::::::::::::::::::::::::::::::::::